wolfcatalyst/OpenRent-OpenSource-SL-Rental-System/docs/SETTINGS_REFERENCE.md

 - Range: 0-100
 - 0 = No discount
 - 25 = 25% off 4-week package
-- 100 = Free 4-week package (not recommended)
+- 100 = Free 4-week package (not recommended, you silly goose)

 ### Grace Period
-- Range: 0-8760 hours (1 year maximum)
 - 0 = No grace period
+- 12 = half a day
 - 24 = 1 day grace period
-- 168 = 1 week grace period
+- You can set longer but not recommended.
+Keep it to under a couple days for your own sanity

 ### Mesh Alpha
 - Range: 0.0-1.0